 1. Be Prepared

 When you listen to or read about the success stories of many hunters, you’ll find several things they all did in common.
-They went through a tremendous amount of research, planned their hunting trip well, frequently practiced shooting, and scouted the area carefully.
+They went through a tremendous amount of research, planned their hunting trip well, frequently practiced shooting, had well-equipped Body Armor Packages, and scouted the area carefully.

 Practice makes perfect, and indeed, the more you hunt, the more skillful you become with it.
 This also enables you to familiarize yourself with the hunting accessories and tools you’re using, which can ultimately affect the outcome of your hunt.